Skip to Content

 Baked salmon on a baking sheet seasoned with brown sugar paprika, garlic powder, pepper and olive oil

-• Paprika (not the smoked kind—just regular or sweet paprika).
+• Paprika: Not the smoked kind—just regular paprika.

 raw salmon fillet on a baking sheet seasoned with brown sugar, salt, paprika, garlic powder and pepper